jackbeecher23/yalnix/README.md

-# mutex-locked-in

-## Yalnix
+# Yalnix
 Within this github repo is all the code for our CS 58 Yalnix project.
+Instructions for the project can be found in the yalnix pdf.

 Built by: Jack Beecher and Isaac Wells

+## To Use
+To run and test the code,

 ## Directories
 Living in this directory, we have
 1. user
 2. kernel
+3. test.sh
+4. Makefile
+5. yalnix.pdf

 ### User
 Home to our user test programs.
-See README.md within User for more info.

 ### Kernel
 Home to all of our kernel code.
-See README.md within Kernel for more info.

-## Testing
+### Testing
 We created a nice shell file test.sh, which runs all of our basic testing programs in parallel.

+### Yalnix Guide
+The instructions and the decsription for this project.

 ## Trace Printing
 In general, we used the trace printing values as followed